ZerntKar/DyAU/README.md

 # DyAU

-Reference PyTorch implementation of **DyAU: Pseudo-AU-Guided Dyadic Speech-Driven 3D Facial Motion Generation**.
+Reference PyTorch implementation of **DyAU: Interaction-Aware Regional Priors for Dyadic Speech-Driven 3D Facial Motion Generation**.

 This repository implements the model backbone and training objective described in the paper.
 It is intended as a clean reference implementation for method